 Is Neuralink Stock Publicly Traded?

-Other high-profile people involved in the company who may also retain some equity include Flip Sabes, Ben Rapoport, DJ Seo, Paul Merolla, Vanessa Tolosa, Max Hodak, Tim Hanson, Tim Gardner.
+High-profile people involved in the company who may also retain some equity include Flip Sabes, Ben Rapoport, DJ Seo, Paul Merolla, Vanessa Tolosa, Max Hodak, Tim Hanson, Tim Gardner.

 Musk’s extraordinary growth in wealth, thanks to the rise of Tesla stock, means he could easily continue to fund Neuralink operations without venture capital.